contributte/translation/readme.md

 | stable      | `^0.6.0`  | `master` | `^7.1.3` | `^4.4\|^5.0` |

 ## Prolog
-Easy and clearly translations for your multi-language applications.
+Easy and clear translations for your multi-language applications.

 ## Maintainers
 <table>